hajjiyoussef-dev/tic-tac-toe_game-_c/README.md

 .
 Player 1 (X) and Player 2 (O) take turns entering their moves by choosing a number between 1 and 9.
 .
 The game ends when one player has three of their marks in a row (horizontally, vertically, or diagonally) or when all cells are filled, resulting in a draw.

-# New CPU Player Feature
+# the CPU Player Feature
 .
 CPU Logic: The CPU makes decisions based on the current board state.
 In this version, it plays a random valid move but can be enhanced in future  updates for smarter gameplay.<br>
 .
 Single-Player Mode: The CPU automatically takes its turn after the player.